Author: Lisa McGrimmon | Published: July 14, 2014 | October 22, 2019

 Pedestals are a great option for displaying sculptural pieces.

-In the picture below, you can see that the artist has used pedestals to get the pieces up off the ground, which gives them more importance.
-Most of the time, I find there's something about displaying items on the ground that detracts from the work and makes it seem less special.
+There's something about displaying items directly on the ground that often detracts from the work and makes it seem less special and valuable.
 Getting these items off the ground helps to raise their perceived value.

-The display pedestals also raise the sculptures up to eye level, and the varied heights of the stands, combined with the varied heights of the sculptures helps to draw your eye around the booth.
+The display pedestals also raise the sculptures up to eye level, an important element of effective visual merchandising.
+The varied heights of the stands, combined with the varied heights of the sculptures helps to draw your eye around the booth.

 I also like the way the artist has hung several small, colorful items on the wall behind the sculptures to add more interest and height to the display.